Rushadilly/Revival/posts/Revival #2.md

 > “Just God.”

-Her fur prickled again.<br>
+Her fur prickled again.
-The weight, the strangeness of it all, made her lower her voice.
+<br>The weight, the strangeness of it all, made her lower her voice.

 > “That sounds… plain.”
 Yet, it didn't feel plain.

-> “Well…” Joseph rubs at his paw.<br>
+> “Well…” Joseph rubs at his paw.
-> “I don’t really think of it like a name.
+> “<br>I don’t really think of it like a name.
 It’s more like… when you say ‘God,’ it’s enough, because there’s no one else like Him.”

 > “Oh?
 And what is he like?” she inquiries with touch of skepticism, but curious.

 Joseph's eyes light up, almost sparkling.

 > “Oh, where do I even begin?
 He’s loving and kind.
 He’s the purest light I could ever imagine.
 He's… he's good — he is, was, and always will be good.
 It’s just who he is.
 It's like, if our nature can be described as flawed then his nature is flawless.
 He is a righteous judge — but merciful and forgiving — but not to where he ignores evil.
 He is a loving father.
 He's so caring.
 He's strong — intangible even, but he's vulnerable.
 When you succeed he rejoices and when you fail he laments with you.
 He is everything that is valuable, but he doesn't even consider himself.
 Instead, he throws himself away with reckless abandon just to save us.
-I—” his voice falters. <br>
+I—” his voice falters.
-> “I don’t think I could even describe him right.”
+> <br>“I don’t think I could even describe him right.”

 Snout listens in silence, ears tilting slightly.

-> “Your god sounds very nice…” She pauses, reflecting.<br>
+> “Your god sounds very nice…” She pauses, reflecting.
-> “…I’ve heard stories of legendaries that shine, gods that burn like fire.
+> <br>“…I’ve heard stories of legendaries that shine, gods that burn like fire.
 But you make him sound… gentler.
 Closer.”

 Joseph smiles faintly.